compose-spec/compose-spec/spec.md

 ### dns

-`dns` define custom DNS servers to set on container network interface configuration.
+`dns` defines custom DNS servers to set on the container network interface configuration.
 Can be a single value or a list.

 ```yml
 dns: 8.8.8.8